The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

 In the qudit case, the common eigenbasis of the $W_x^{\otimes D}$ is not given by the generalized Bell states $\ket{W_x} = (W_x \otimes I )\ket{\Omega}$ where $\ket{\Omega}$ is the qudit maximally entangled state.
 In fact, these states live on 2 copies, however we are looking for a basis of the $d$-copy Hilbert space $(\CC^{d^n})^{\otimes{d}}$ since for odd $d$, we have $D=d$.
 This basis can be constructed as follows.

 Since the $W_x^{\otimes d}$ mutually commute for all $x \in \mathbb{Z}_{d}^{2n}$, they form a stabilizer group $S_d$, namely

 In general, to any stabilizer group, one can associate a joint eigenbasis of stabilizer states, a so-called \textit{stabilizer basis} and a measurement in such a stabilizer basis can be implemented by application of a suitable Clifford circuit followed by measurement in the computational basis.
+Here, by the tensor product structure of $S_d$, the problem reduces to constructing a Clifford circuit on $d$ qudits that maps $X^{\otimes d}\mapsto Z_1, Z^{\otimes d} \mapsto Z_2$.
+In tableau form, this Clifford can be found via standard Gaussian elimination over $F_d$, and consequently be compiled into a Clifford circuit \cite{hostensStabilizerStatesClifford2005}.

-Now, the number of independent generators of $S_d$ is $2n$, hence for $d>2$, $S_d$ is not a maximal stabilizer group, as the maximum possible number of independent generators is $dn>2n$ on $dn$ qudits.
+More generally, the number of independent generators of $S_d$ is $2n$, hence for $d>2$, $S_d$ is not a maximal stabilizer group, as the maximum possible number of independent generators is $dn>2n$ on $dn$ qudits.
 Consequently, the stabilizer basis associated to $S_d$ is not uniquely determined.
-While the exact choice is not important here---any choice does the job---we emphasize that the basis can be chosen to tensorize along the $n$ qudits.
+While the exact choice is not important here---any choice does the job---we emphasize again that the basis can be chosen to tensorize along the $n$ qudits.
 In other words, since $((\mathbb{C}^d)^{\otimes{n}})^{\otimes{d}} \cong ((\mathbb{C}^d)^{\otimes{d}})^{\otimes{n}}$, the stabilizer basis can be chosen to only act simultaneously on $d$ copies of the $i$-th qudit.
 Hence, assuming all-to-all connectivity, the measurement can be implemented by a Clifford circuit of depth at most $O(d)$.